h5py/h5py/docs/source/guide/build.rst

     $ python setup.py test

 before installing will run the h5py test suite.
-On both Unix and Windows platforms, the tests may be run after installation:
+On both Unix and Windows platforms, the tests may also be run after installation:

     >>> import h5py.tests
     >>> h5py.tests.runtests()